javalin/javalin/.github/README.md

 * [Interesting issues](https://github.com/javalin/javalin/issues?q=is%3Aissue+label%3AINFO)

 #### Community
-You can [:heart: Sponsor Javalin](https://github.com/sponsors/tipsy) if you want to support the project financially.

-You can join our active [Discord](https://discord.gg/sgak4e5NKv) for quick help and to ask questions.
-We also have a somewhat less active [Slack](https://join.slack.com/t/javalin-io/shared_invite/zt-1hwdevskx-ftMobDhGxhW0I268B7Ub~w) that's still good for asking questions.
+We have a very active [Discord](https://discord.gg/sgak4e5NKv) server where you can get help quickly.
+We also have a (much less active) [Slack](https://join.slack.com/t/javalin-io/shared_invite/zt-1hwdevskx-ftMobDhGxhW0I268B7Ub~w) if you prefer that.

 Contributions are very welcome, you can read more about contributing in our guide:
  [CONTRIBUTING](https://github.com/javalin/javalin/contribute)

+Please consider [:heart: Sponsoring](https://github.com/sponsors/tipsy) or starring Javalin if you want to support the project.

 ## Quickstart

 ### Add dependency